Sharry Konopski: Personal life

 On April 1, 1995, as she was driving home from work, three deer ran into the road, and she rolled her Mustang.
 Her spinal injuries left her paralyzed from the waist down.

 She appeared on The Sally Jesse Raphael Show to discuss her injuries.

-She died of pneumonia on August 25, 2017, and was survived by her second husband Joseph Randall, her ex-husband Mark DeBolt, and two children from her first marriage.
+She died of lung cancer on August 25, 2017, and was survived by her second husband Joseph Randall, her ex-husband Mark DeBolt, and two children from her first marriage.